madalin-dogaru/cheat-sheet-mix/2.C#/automatic-properties.md

 public string Name
 { get; set; }
 ```
-The above automatic property will replace:
+The above automatic property will replace the one bellow and and will do the same thing:
 ```C#
 public string name;
 public string Name